dbamney/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year PhD student in [statistics at the University of California Berkeley](https://statistics.berkeley.edu/).
-My research interests involve using statistical machine learning methods to address applied problems.
+I am a third year PhD student in [materials science and engineering at the University of Florida](https://mse.ufl.edu/).
+My research is focused on understanding the mechanical behavior of metals using advanced computational techniques.

-Previously, I double majored in [mathematics](https://math.ufl.edu/) and [statistics at the University of Florida](https://stat.ufl.edu/).
-My undergraduate [research projects](#projects) in statistics had applications in areas ranging from computer vision to classical music, as well as public health.

-Outside of statistics, my personal interests and hobbies include music, art, hiking, and spending time with my cats.
+Outside of work, my personal interests and hobbies include martial arts, movies, hiking, and spending time with my cats.